These two words are central to everything we do here at Sustainable Fashion, but what do they really mean?

-Producing locally is central to sustainability also.
-Our garments do not travel long distances or need to be individually wrapped in any packaging at all during production.
+Producing locally is central to sustainability also as our garments do not travel long distances or need any packaging at all during production.
 Design, sampling, prewashing and quality control is all completed at our home studio, so there are no warehouses or commercial premises needed.
-Over the last 15 years of being in business we have slowly renovated and added solar power to our home studio, along with rainwater tanks to reduce our environmental impact.
+Over the last 12 years we have slowly renovated and added solar power to our home studio, along with rainwater tanks to reduce our environmental impact further.
 We now operate a business from our home that uses almost half the water and electricity than the average household alone uses here in Brisbane.
-Our architect has won 2 sustainability awards for our renovations too!
+We are pleased that our architect has won 2 sustainability awards in Australia for the renovations also.

 So by significantly reducing the resources used to produce your clothing while minimising waste and all while operating from our home, we have been able to showcase what sustainability truly means as it is entwined in our everyday living.
-Yes we compost, have a worm farm, vegetable patch, recycle, use recycled packaging, energy efficient appliances and lighting, as well as solar and rainwater (all things that are becoming more commonplace now which is exciting to see!).
+Yes we compost, have a worm farm, vegetable patch, recycle, use recycled packaging, energy efficient appliances and lighting, as well as the solar and rainwater (all things that are becoming much more commonplace now which is exciting to see!).